Are abdominal pains during pregnancy normal?

 Ectopic pregnancy

-• discomfort when going to the toilet
+• discomfort going to the toilet

 Miscarriage

-• cramping and pain in your lower abdomen
+• cramping in your lower stomach

-• discharge of tissue from your vagina
+• discharge of fluid or tissue from the vagina

 Premature labour